CSE237SP25/project-clairegabrielamelena/README.md

 Is there anything that you implemented but doesn't currently work?

+Bank account modification options are not working as expected.
+Also, in future want message confirmation for displaying an empty bank account list.

 What commands are needed to compile and run your code from the command line (please provide a script that users can run to launch your program)?

+Run script,

+./script.sh on command line.
+Might need change modifications (chmod 777 script.sh)